melboyce/sfv/gul_punish_chk_maxrange.md

 ## Key
 * the *dmg/adv* row details the damage and the frame advantage on hit of the punish
-* an empty cell means that punish whiffs
+* an empty cell means that punish whiffs or will be blocked
-* ■ means the punish connects
-* □ signifies the punish will work if the c.hk is not precisely max range
+* ■ signifies that the punish will connect

 --
 ## Data